tmorrisss/SQL-Covid-Project/README.md

-# SQL_Covid_Project
+# SQL_Projects

-A collection of my SQL project centered around Covid-19 dataset from ourworldindata.com
+A collection of my SQL projects.